Original Post Published 9th August 2020.

-Probably the most common question I am asked nowadays is “Are you a Scientologist?”
-Most people assume that publishing a neutral book on the subject indicates support of Scientology or its church.
-Yet in contrast, Scientologists who stumble upon my book nearly always take the opposite position: that I am an ‘anti-Scientologist’.
+A common question I am asked nowadays is ‘Are you a Scientologist?’
+Many people assume that publishing a neutral book on the subject indicates support of Scientology or its church.
+Yet in contrast, Scientologists who stumble upon my book nearly always take the opposite position—that I am an ‘anti-Scientologist’.

-The circumstances which led me to writing a book on Scientology, as well as my current thinking and stance on the subject, are more nuanced than sweeping statements of love, hate, attack, defence or support.
+The circumstances which led me to writing a book on Scientology, as well as my current thinking and stance on the subject, are more nuanced than any sweeping statements.

 Born into ideology

 Finally, at 31 years of age, I went back to the Sea Org for another attempt.
-It would be the undoing and complete shattering of my Scientology mental framework.
+It would be the undoing (and eventual shattering) of my Scientology mental framework.

 During the following months—which stretched out into several years—requests for help to remedy the situation fell on deaf ears.
 Eventually, after much consideration, I decided I could no longer support an organisation which is unwilling to lend a hand in such unusual circumstances.

 Stepping out from one’s ingrained childhood ideology can be hard, especially when it has been such a comprehensive part of one’s life.

 The first thing that happens when one expresses any grievance in Scientology, it seems, is those Scientologists around you—who you considered friends, including your closest friends—move away from you with haste.
 This is a startling experience to live through, particularly as this is when you need your closest relations most.

 Jordan Peterson refers to leaving any highly ingrained ideology as ‘you’re in the desert now!’
 In my experience there is no more apt analogy.
 When you lose your fix on your most fundamental thoughts the literal space around you can start to shift.
 Nothing feels certain and even simple tasks become confusing.

 Which direction one takes in a desert is pure guesswork.
 Luckily I had two guides who proved suited to the task.